FutureMarkRwanda/BA_Notes/Networking/done/Routing_Tables_Notes.md

 | Static Routing | Manual entry  | Small, stable networks           |
 | Dynamic Routing| Protocols     | Large, changing networks         |

-Scenario: A small business uses a static route to connect to a partner network (192.168.2.0/24) via a router at 192.168.1.2.
+A small business uses a static route to connect to a partner network (192.168.2.0/24) via a router at 192.168.1.2.
 If the partner’s router IP changes, the route must be manually updated.